DragonSenses/Algorithms/LeetCode/22-generate-parentheses/problem.md

 3. **Backtracking**: If the string is invalid, we backtrack to the previous state and try a different path.
 4. **Termination**: The recursion continues until we generate strings of length `2n`.

+### Detailed Steps

+1. **Base Case**: If the current string has `n` opening and `n` closing parentheses, it is valid and added to the result list.
+2. **Add Opening Parenthesis**: If the number of opening parentheses is less than `n`, add an opening parenthesis and recurse.
+3. **Add Closing Parenthesis**: If the number of closing parentheses is less than the number of opening parentheses, add a closing parenthesis and recurse.

 ## **Algorithm**

 1. Initialize an empty list `result`